HopeWu/llm-configuration_generation/README.md

 In the second approach, the LLM is used for two purposes.
 One is to get several units for a given property, e.g. K, °F, °C for PROCESSING_(MELT)_TEMP.
 The other is to get several forms of a given unit, e.g. kelvin, k, K for K. The assumption is the underlying LLM should have this general knowledge, which is basically true.

+### Is LangChain pleasant to use here?
-`LCEL` is utilised whenever possible.
-Using it is easy and flexible.
-Two chains are created accordingly for the above two sub tasks.
-Custom output parsers are used to deal with cases where LLM is not doing well enough. `RunnableBranch` is used for bypassing LLM in certain cases. `RunnableLambda` is used to chain arbitrary functions into the `chain`s.
+Yes, it is. `LCEL` is utilised whenever possible.
+Using it is easy and makes the code clean and flexible.
+Two chains are created accordingly for the two sub tasks mentioned above.
+Postpocessing are implemented as custom output parsers that are used to deal with cases where LLM is not doing well enough. `RunnableBranch` is used for bypassing LLM in certain cases. `RunnableLambda` is used to chain arbitrary functions into the `chain`s.

+### Notes
+The code is not runnable by you due to lack of data that is sensitive to share.
+You can certainly mock it if you want.
+Some of the output of cells are preserved.